LavaMonster117/portfolio/exampleAndInfoDocs/SprintPlanningAndFibonacci.md

 <h2>Some JavaScript I learned because as an unemployed man...
 I suddenly have a lot of time.</h2>
 Fibonacci Sequence described as code:

-you can copy and paste the code below into: https://onecompiler.com/javascript click the "Run" Button and see what pops out!
+you can copy and paste the code below into a<a href="https://onecompiler.com/javascript" JavaScript Compiler like this one/a>
+  click the "Run" Button and see what pops out!
 I'd like to thank StackOverflow ;)